janniksam/AspNetCore.TypeSafe/README.md

 ```

 This is just an example of how to do it on the client.
-Feel free to implement your own client by taking a peek of what I've done in the `RestSharpServiceClientBase`.
+Feel free to implement your own client by taking a peek at what I've done in the `RestSharpServiceClientBase`.